alx-alexpark/alx-alexpark/README.md

 ### Hi there 👋

-I am a high schooler who loves coding!
+I am a high schooler who dabbles in both hardware and software.

 🔗 My website: https://parkalex.dev

-Technologies I use and am familiar with: https://stackshare.io/alx-alexpark/my-stack
+Familiar with React/NextJS, Flutter, and a bit of PCB design with various thingies.

 🌱 Currently learning/want to learn:
 - Rust